akeneo/pim-helpcenter/content/md/connectivity/manage-your-connections.md

 3. Click on the connection for which you want to set the permissions.
 4. On the right side of the screen, there is a `Permissions` section.
 Select the user role you've just created in the `Role` dropdown.
 ![Select the connection role](../img/select-the-connection-role.png)
-5. Don't forget to save by clicking on the `Save` button.
+5. Don't forget to save by clicking on `Save`.

 ## Configure the connection user group